monica-aws/aws-dms-with-lob/README.md

 -- delete the files from large object storage
 $ SELECT lo_unlink(content_oid) FROM document;

--- add the PK to your table
+-- add the PK to the table
 $ ALTER TABLE document ADD COLUMN id serial;
 $ ALTER TABLE document ADD PRIMARY KEY (id);
 ```

+As a result, you obtain a table with four columns:

+- `id`: (serial) The primary key
+- `filename`: (text) Name of the file imported
+- `content`: (bytea) The LOB column
+- `content_oid`: (oid) Link id used by postgres when importing the content

 For the migration to be successful, the target table must have a
-PK and the LOB column(s) must be ‘nullable’.
+primary key and the LOB column(s) must be ‘nullable’.

 If the target table does not exist yet, your source table must
 have a PK and the type of the PK column cannot be of a type that AWS DMS treats as LOB.